google/etils/docs/api-design.md

     array = jax.make_array_from_single_device_arrays(global_shape, sharding, arrays)
     ```

-    Parsing this code requires the user to read each line to reverse engineer the
+    Parsing this code requires the user to read each line to reverse engineer
-    logic behind the code.
-Someone new reading this code will have no idea this
+    the logic behind the code.
+Someone new reading this code will have no idea
-    snippet is doing data-parallel shading.
+    this snippet is doing data-parallel shading.

     Jax could instead provide simpler abstractions, so users can write code that
     users directly understand, such as:

     ```python
-    array = jax.device_put(array, jax.sharding.SHARDED)
+    array = jax.device_put(array, jax.sharding.FIRST_DIM)
     ```

     When the libraries you're using don't provide good abstractions, you will
-    have to create your own (e.g. the `kd.sharding.SHARDED` from this example
+    have to create your own (e.g. the `kd.sharding.FIRST_DIM` from this example
     was implemented in [Kauldron](https://github.com/google-research/kauldron)).

 ## High level